-Press the SNOOZE key or wait 30 seconds, and the alarm mode will return to the normal mode.
+Press the SNOOZE key or wait 30 seconds for the programming mode to timeout, and the alarm mode will return to the normal mode.

-4.3.3 Cancelling the Alarm
+5.3.3 Cancelling the Alarm

 When an alarm condition has been activated, the specific alarm will sound and flash for 120 seconds.
 Press any key to cancel the alarm.